Utyman28/cloudops-platform/README.md

 Production-grade Cloud & DevOps platform built on AWS using Terraform and Kubernetes.

-This repository demonstrates real-world infrastructure automation, Kubernetes operations, and scaling behavior — not tutorials.
+This repository demonstrates real-world infrastructure automation, Kubernetes operations, and scaling behavior.

 ---